isl-org/Open3D/docs/tutorial/docker/docker-gui.rst

 Docker GUI
 ----------

-The following document describes a Docker CE based GUI solution for utilizing Open3D.
+The following document describes a solution for utilizing Open3D with GUI/visualization under Docker.

 Utilizing this approach the user can:

 - sandbox Open3D from other applications on a machine